hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 ### 9.2 How will ease of changes be ensured (e.g. changing a given hyperparameter value in the source code of a model)?
 Each hyperparameter that needs to be tuned will be included in the parameter definition of a function.
 Users will be able to change these parameters directly from the notebook running the functions of interest.
+These parameters will be set as initial global notebook variables than can be easily changed by the users.

 ### 9.3 Is the user-interface self-contained so that other parts of the system are insulated from changes in the user-interface?
 Yes.
 Users will not be able to make any changes to the source code by interacting with the notebook.